 We are actively interested in finding, developing, producing, co-producing and offering the strongest and most original comedic properties for conventional and digital delivery.
 In other words, we are interested in ideas that are unique, compelling, entertaining and, most importantly, very funny.

 We will consider all forms and styles of comedy, including single-cam, multi-cam, in-studio, sketch and standup.
 However, our current focus is on finding single-camera, contemporary comedies that are grounded in reality.
 We want programs with relatable settings, scenarios, themes and stories which feature entertaining but realistic characters.
-Humour should be generated from small everyday stories and character.
-We want our comedies to reflect a world that is familiar to, and will resonate with, a broad Canadian audience.
-Ideally, we are looking for episodic shows that can run for 13 episodes per season, for multiple seasons.
+We want our comedies to reflect a world that is familiar to, and will resonate with, a Canadian audience.
+We are looking for both episodic shows that can run for 13 episodes per season, as well as limited series between 8 - 10 episodes and per season.

 TV Comedy has a special responsibility to work alongside independent producers and creators in Canada.
 To that end, we look forward to having the opportunity to consider your ideas as we work toward making this your first port of call for new, popular, distinct, relevant, and funny Canadian comedies.
 We have a particularly strong interest in continuing our commitment to regional voices and production.